 You can spot the signs

-We don’t want to scare you, but every 10 seconds, someone in the UK has an asthma attack.
-Getting treatment urgently could save your child's life, so it’s important for you and anyone else who looks after your child to recognise when they are having an asthma attack.
+Every 10 seconds, someone in the UK has an asthma attack.
+Getting treatment urgently could save your child's life, so it’s important for you and anyone else who looks after your child to recognise when they're having an asthma attack.

-Your child is having an asthma attack if:
+Signs that your child is having an asthma attack are: